 According to the United Nations 2007-2008 Human Development report, Sierra Leone ranks as # 177 (last place) in Human Development Index.
 The UN estimates unemployment to be about 65 percent in Sierra Leone.
 Tens of thousands of youths and adults struggle to find a meaningful existence and are living below the poverty line.
 They are exposed to the temptations of resorting to a lifestyle of vices and destructive occupations.
 They desperately need help and a viable path to self-sufficiency.

 How will this project solve this problem?

 Selected participants will be provided with foundational training in business management and entrepreneurship, and receive business capital.
 This capital will enable them to start or expand their businesses, become self-reliant and also employ others.

 Potential Long Term Impact

-Project will enable individuals and small businesses to move from making barely enough to meet their basic needs (living from hand to mouth) to a point where they will expand providing employment and contributing to national development.
+Project will enable individuals and small businesses to move from making barely enough to meet their basic needs (living from hand to mouth) to a point where they will expand, provide employment, and contribute to national development.